 But seriously, don’t buy gifts for some of the people on your list.
 The past couple of years, my best friend and I (and our wives) have not been exchanging gifts.
 We feel there isn’t anything we really need and would rather do other things with our money.

 Instead, we make sure to go out together during the holiday season.
-This year it’s in the form of dinner at a Hibachi restaurant and going to see Star Wars Rogue One.
+This year it’s in the form of dinner at a Hibachi restaurant and going to see Star Wars: The Last Jedi.
 It’s fun, we’re saving money on gifts, and we would be going out regardless so it works out quite nicely.

 Again, we’re all adults and there isn’t really anything we need.
 So we save the money and put it toward something else.
 After all, the most important part of the holidays is spending time with your family, and we make sure to do that in spades.